Mahal family: Malcha Mahal

+Successors

+Shahid Bhat (Shahid Butt), the eldest son of the family, who had earlier moved to England doing his teenage years, financially supported his family in Delhi.
+He died in November 2019 in the city of Bradford, with his wife surviving him.

 New York Times investigation

 The Jungle Prince of Delhi

 In November 2019, The New York Times released an article entitled "The Jungle Prince of Delhi", written by Ellen Barry.
 In the piece, Barry, the former South Asia Bureau Chief in New Delhi, tells the story of how she became friends with Ali "Cyrus" Raza.
 He had first allowed her to visit his family home in the spring of 2016.
 She explained, "Every few years, the family agreed to admit a journalist, always a foreigner, to tell of their grievances against the state."
 However, "the Oudh family refused, famously, to meet with Indians."

 The friendship between Barry and Cyrus lasted for fifteen months.
 During this time, Cyrus was evasive about his family, and he talked about his sister as if she was alive.
-Eventually, Cyrus called Barry and admitted that his sister had died.
+Cyrus would call Barry and admit that his sister had died.
 He also stated that they should not talk again, although their correspondence was soon resumed.
 When the time came for her next assignment, Barry left India, and three months later, Cyrus died.

 At that point, Barry decided to investigate the origins of the family.
 She traveled to Lucknow, where the family had lived for a short while in the 1970s.
 She found that the family's claim was widely rejected by locals of the town.
 She also tracked down a relative, known as Shahid, in Bradford, England, who had been sending Western Union payments to the family.
 He was the older brother of Cyrus, and he revealed that Cyrus' real name was Mickey Butt, while Sakina's real name had been Farhad.
 Shahid and his wife stated that the family did not have royal lineage.
 Rather, their father had been Inayatullah Butt, the registrar of University of Lucknow.
 The oldest brother, Salahuddin, had been a celebrated hero of the Pakistan Air Force and had died in 2017.

 Shahid told Barry how following the Partition of India, their father had moved the family to his hometown, Lahore, Pakistan, which Wilayat did not want to do.
 Inayatullah was offered a high position in the civil services but soon died.
 After an incident with the Prime Minister of Pakistan, Wilayat had been institutionalized at a mental hospital and subjected to electric shock therapy, which the surviving relatives living in Lahore confirmed to Barry.
 Following her release, she took the family to India.
 Shahid ran away soon after.